francopoffo/francopoffo/README.md

 **OR**

-Hi, I'm Franco Poffo, a Front End Developer from Brazil, who also has a degree in Mechanical Engineering.
+Hi, I'm Franco Poffo, a dev from Brazil, who also has a degree in Mechanical Engineering.

 - 🌱 I’m currently learning back-end;